Thursday, December 24, 2015

 In 1976, it was the Bicentennial of America, and everything around us from the pot holders in our harvest gold kitchens to the fire hydrants on the streets became red, white, and blue.
 The View Master model that year was also one of those things....

 This was the most beloved toy of my early childhood.
 When I would lift the lenses to my eyes, it created a certain magic.
 The sun would send its slanted rays onto the shag carpet of my bedroom and I could lose myself in another world as I pulled the reels out of its round canister.
-I would lose all sense of time and a whole afternoon would disappear in moments.
+I would lose all sense of time and a whole afternoon would disappear into moments.

 This is the time of the year when the most epic stories usually make their way to the movie screens in theaters and in our homes - when we are more likely to be indoors, when we are more likely to look inward, or to take a moment to look back.
 The beauty of storytelling always seems to come alive around the holidays.